 TiSA parties have agreed on a framework for the negotiation of the high-quality and comprehensive services-only trade agreement.
 The objective is to negotiate an agreement which is compatible with the WTO General Agreement on Trade in Services, will attract broad participation, and will support and feed back into multilateral trade negotiations.
 The TiSA will set a new standard in services trade commitments, capturing the progress that has been made through unilateral liberalisation and in free trade agreements outside the multilateral system.
 Many of the current parties already have relatively open services markets.
 Locking in existing market access would provide certainty for Australian services suppliers.
 As participation continues to expand, the TiSA could offer significant additional benefits, particularly for Australian business if countries from our region join and liberalise to meet level of ambition.

-Australia will chair the next round of Trade in Services Agreement (TiSA) negotiations in Geneva from 28 April to 2 May 2014.
+The EU will chair the eighth round of TiSA negotiations in Geneva from 21-25 September 2014.

 Fifth Round (17-24 February 2014)